gauri25bce10070/Contact_Book_Management_System/README.md

 - View Contacts:	All previously added contacts should be listed clearly with name, phone, and email.

-- Search Contact:	Type a contact name (in upper/lower case).
+- Search Contact:	Type a contact name.
 The system should show the matching contact details.

 - Delete Contact:	Enter the name of an existing contact.
 It should be removed and show “Contact Deleted Successfully!”